Network Working Group L. Dunbar

 3.2.
 Scenario #1: Homogeneous Encrypted SD-WAN

-Homogeneous Encrypted SD-WAN refers to an SD-WAN network with edge
+Homogeneous Encrypted SD-WAN refers to an SD-WAN network where

-nodes encrypting all traffic over the WAN underlay to other edge
+edge nodes encrypt all client traffic destined to other edge

-nodes, regardless of whether the underlay is private or public, as
+nodes, regardless of whether the underlay is private or public.

-- A small branch office connecting to its HQ offices via the
+- A small branch office connecting to its headquarters via the

 Internet.
-All traffic to/from this small branch office must be
+All traffic to and from this small branch office must be

-- A store in a shopping mall may need to securely connect to its
+- A retail store in a shopping mall may need to securely connect

-applications in one or more Cloud DCs via the Internet.
-A common
+to its services hosted in one or more Cloud DCs via the Internet.

-gateway to carry the sensitive data to/from the store.
+gateway to securely transport sensitive data to/from the store.

 The granularity of the IPsec SAs for Homogeneous Encryption can be